Skip to Content

 If you’re in more of a hurry to get dinner on the table, try using canned beans in a casserole and baking them.
 This 30-minute Tuscan Bean Casserole recipe is sure to please, with plenty of robust flavor without the long simmering required.

-How to Store Dried Beans
+How Do You Store Dried Beans?

 There are no preservatives in dried beans, so the age of the beans is important.
 Older beans are drier, and therefore require more soaking ad cooking time and their flavor may be a little more dull.
 Generally it’s best to use dried beans that are no more than a year beyond their harvest.